InformaticsMatters/squonk/openshift/templates/OPENSHIFT.md

 `oc volume dc/sso --add --claim-size 512M \
     --mount-path /opt/eap/standalone/configuration/standalone_xml_history \
     --name standalone-xml-history`

+Once running you will need to add roles and user to the Keycloak realm.
+For instance:
+1. Create the `standard-user` role
+1. Add `standard-user`to the default roles
+1. Create sample users e.g. `user1` and assign passwords.

+## Squonk Application

+Move into the squonk-app directory

 3. Deploy Squonk to the `squonk` project:
 3.1.
 First configure the infrastructure: `./squonk-infra-deploy.sh`